janEntikan/panda3d-docs/introduction/tutorial/using-intervals-to-move-the-panda.rst

       :language: cpp
       :linenos:

-When the ``pandaPosInterval1`` interval is started, it will gradually adjust the position of the panda from (0, 10, 0) to (0, -10, 0) over a period of 13 seconds.
-Similarly, when the ``pandaHprInterval1`` interval is started, the heading of the panda will rotate 180 degrees over a period of 3 seconds.
+When one of the ``LerpPosInterval`` is started, it will gradually adjust the position of the panda from (0, 10, 0) to (0, -10, 0) and back, each time over a period of 13 seconds.
+Similarly, when one of the ``LerpHprInterval`` is started, the heading of the panda will rotate 180 degrees over a period of 3 seconds.

-The ``pandaPace`` sequence above causes the panda to move in a straight line, turn, move in the opposite straight line, and finally turn again.
-The code ``pandaPace.loop()`` causes the Sequence to be started in looping mode.
+The ``panda_pace`` sequence above causes the panda to move in a straight line, turn, move in the opposite straight line, and finally turn again.
+The code ``panda_pace.loop()`` causes the Sequence to be started in looping mode.

 Run the Program
 ~~~~~~~~~~~~~~~